MADE-Apps/legerity/docs/Windows/WindowsControlWrappers.md

 ## MADE.NET Controls

-These UWP control wrappers are designed to be used with controls from the [MADE.NET](https://github.com/MADE-Apps/MADE.NET) suite.
+These Windows control wrappers are designed to be used with controls from the [MADE.NET](https://github.com/MADE-Apps/MADE.NET) suite.

 - [DropDownList](../../src/Legerity.MADE/DropDownList.cs)
 - [InputValidator](../../src/Legerity.MADE/InputValidator.cs)